WylieYYYY/shellfront/README.md

 - height                  : 24
 - title                   : ""
 - cmd for target command  : "echo 'Hello World!'; echo 'Press Enter To Exit...'; read" (In terminal) or "" (In C library)
-- interactive for input   : FALSE or 0
+- interactive for input   : true or 1 (In terminal) or false or 0 (In C library)
-- ispopup                 : FALSE or 0
+- ispopup                 : false or 0
-- once for single instance: FALSE or 0
+- once for single instance: false or 0

 Invoke behaviours switch
-- toggle when invoked     : FALSE or 0
+- toggle when invoked     : false or 0
-- killopt for killing     : FALSE or 0
+- killopt for killing     : false or 0
 ```